- Pre-Screening Procedures

 The Juilliard School does not have practice space for applicants except on the assigned audition date.
 Practice space is available on the day of your audition on a first-come, first-served basis, with a brief designated warm-up time immediately preceding your audition.

-- All musicians will play for the faculty once.
-Only Flute, Historical Performance, and Voice have a performance callback.
-Flute, Historical Performance, and Voice applicants must be available on the scheduled audition date until 10 p.m. for callbacks.
-Please refer to the live audition requirements for callback procedures.
-If an applicant is not invited to do a performance callback, he/she may reasonably conclude that he/she is no longer under serious consideration for admission.
+All musicians will play for the faculty once.
+Only Flute, Historical Performance, Jazz Studies, Orchestral Conducting and Voice have callbacks.
+Callbacks will take place on the same day as the applicant’s scheduled audition (except for Orchestral Conducting).
+Applicants must be available until 10 p.m. for callbacks.
+Please refer to the live audition requirements for these majors for specific callback procedures.
+If an applicant is not called back, he/she may reasonably conclude that he/she is no longer under serious consideration for admission.

 - A serious commitment to music training and a career in music performance.